cc32d9/eosio_payout/README.md

 The Payout Engine solves this problem.
 Whenever there's a failure, it guarantees to retry and never double-spend.

+The engine is available for any project that needs to automate payments, such as e-commerce, dividends, salary, etc.

 The engine consists of the following components:

 * The payout smart contract that registers the bookings and keeps